 In this game, the instructor can divide the agents into groups of 4 or 5 and give each team a prompt/theme that they have to use in their improvised script.
 But there is a twist!
 The agents can only say yes and cannot deny any kind of request made during the improvisation.
 Saying yes to everything a member says or does during the improvisation helps agents come up with unique solutions, responses to absurd customer requests, etc.

-This exercise helps agents explore different ways in which they can deal with absurd customer tickets raised.
+This exercise helps agents explore different ways in which they can deal with absurd customer tickets raised with the help of the Help desk ticketing system.
 In addition to getting their creative juices running, agents also develop a sense of patience needed to deal with such customers through this game.

 4. The Chinese Whisper game